tl;dr: In this series I explore the conception and construction of the Chrysalis amphitheater and Merriweather Park at Symphony Woods.

 - Subfloor: The structural concrete foundation/basement or “subfloor” of the Chrysalis, and related construction.

-- Architectural details and landscaping: The final architectural details of the Chrysalis, and the landscaping of its surroundings.
+- Details, details: The final details of the Chrysalis and its surroundings.

-- Greeting and attracting the public: How the Chrysalis and other features of Merriweather Park at Symphony Woods will accomodate the general public and attract visitors.
+- Attracting the public: How the Chrysalis and other features of Merriweather Park at Symphony Woods will accomodate the general public and attract visitors.

-- What comes next: Future features of Merriweather Park at Symphony Woods, with a focus on the Butterfly and the Caterpillar.
+- What comes next: Future features of Merriweather Park at Symphony Woods, including the Butterfly, the Merriground, the Picnic Table, the Caterpillar, and the Merriweather Horns.

 - Timeline: A detailed timeline, with references, of the events and activities from the creation of Symphony Woods up to the public opening of the Chrysalis amphitheater.